chililisoup/GDSaveEditor/README.md

 # GDSaveEditor
-Web editor for Geometry Dash save files.
+WIP web editor/viewer for Geometry Dash save files.

+May contain bugs.

+Not feature complete.

+For encrypted saves, only Windows files are currently supported.